Onyx-Protocol/Onyx/doc/styleguide.md

 characters total, but this can be hard with long import paths so don’t worry too much.

+  The subject should be in the imperative mood.
+For example, “send hex encoded bytes in retire program” rather than “client should send hex encoded bytes in retire program”;
+and “fix sign extension” rather than “fixed sign extension”.

 - Blank line following the subject.

 - Details.
 This is a long description of what the change is, why we